tiffwong/walmart/README.md

 ## Remaining tasks
 Will attempt if I finish my actual homework assignments before the due date.
-- [ ] Look into possible issue with newlines in .txt files
 - [ ] Attempt to group seats from the same reservation request together
 - [ ] Increase seat count by one to match provided output format
-- [ ] Handle error when there are more reservation requests than total seats
+- [ ] Handle when there are more reservation requests than total seats

 ## Notes
 - All images are originally from the [Noun Project](https://thenounproject.com/) and have been modified